 You see, I took some English course programs a few times, but it never really worked for me.
-You know, the kind of program that is commenced by sitting in the class, playing some games, etc.
+You know, the kind of program conducted by sitting in the class, playing some games, etc.

-It was when I started watching movies through DVD (I know, right?
-I’m ancient!) that I can watch Hollywood movies with English subtitles.
+It was when I started watching movies on DVD (I know, right?
+I’m ancient!) that I could watch Hollywood movies with English subtitles.
 That way, I can understand some phrases and even know the meaning of some subtle jokes to embody the English language in my brain.

 In addition to that, I also love reading, so I use books as a channel to enrich my vocabulary.
 When I was in the 8th grade or something, I read Sweet Valley Jr. High’s series while also preparing a big fat dictionary to help me understand the words that I never knew.
 It worked.